 She’s wearing the gray and pink uniform the team designed ahead of New Balance Nationals Indoor in 2017, the one they wore before winning a national title in the shuttle hurdle relay.

-As the gun raises and fires, Ballard explodes from the blocks, racing to the hurdle first, gliding over it clean, but then nicks the second, falls behind, and loses ground to Masai Russell, who wins by three hundredths of a second.
+As the gun raises and fires Ballard explodes from the blocks, racing to the hurdle first and gliding over it clean, but then nicks the second, falls behind, and loses ground to Masai Russell, who wins by three hundredths of a second.

 “Next time,” he says.

 These moments are important, each and every one of them.
 It’s why Ballard doesn’t think past the practices, the meets, or the indoor season.
+This is how her coach operates.
 She’s said that Toukene made a decision based on his family and his well being, and she wishes him well.
-When he finally leaves?
+But when he finally leaves?
 She’ll internalize what his departure means soon enough.

 She remembers sprinting for the first time at the age of 10 on her street in Chesapeake, racing her sister, Na’Taja, up the block.
 She hasn’t stopped since.

-The sport has given her a lot: a promising future, the kind of work ethic which rubs off in other areas of her life, a discipline that keeps her accountable.
+The sport has given her a lot: A promising future, the kind of work ethic which rubs off in other areas of her life.
+It’s a discipline that’s kept her accountable.

-Sure, Toukene helped instill these things in her, she knows, but she’s also creating her own story.
+Sure, Toukene helped instill these things in her, but now she’s creating her own story, too.

 “He was able to push me, to help me out in life,” Ballard said of Toukene.
 “But I have to hold myself accountable.